artefactual-labs/weblate-migration-scripts/README.md

                         $HOME/translate/atom-translations/i18n

 Note: In order to simplify comparision, XLIFF content is summarized as JSON and these JSON files are put into the temp directory.
-If debugging comparison then looking at thes files may provide insight.
+If the `--debug` option is set then these files won't be deleted and can be examined.